Martha's Vineyard: Island life and residents

-Brooks wrote a book of historical fiction Caleb's Crossing in which Caleb Cheeshahteaumuck is the title character and depicts early colonial settlement of Martha's Vineyard.

-Other well-known celebrities who live on or have regularly visited the island: Harlem Renaissance artist Lois Mailou Jones; former president Bill Clinton and his wife, former Secretary of State Hillary Clinton; former U.S. President Barack Obama; comedian and talk show host David Letterman; Bill Murray; Tony Shalhoub; Quincy Jones; Ted Danson and wife Mary Steenburgen; Larry David; the Farrelly brothers; Meg Ryan; and Chelsea Handler.
-Mike Wallace of 60 Minutes was a summer resident of Martha's Vineyard.
-Late anchorman Walter Cronkite was a prominent summer resident as well.
-Other regularly appearing celebrities include film writer/director Spike Lee, attorney Alan Dershowitz, comedians Dan Aykroyd and James Belushi, politico Vernon Jordan, television news reporter Diane Sawyer, fashion designer Kenneth Cole, former Ambassador and President of the Metropolitan Museum of Art William H. Luers, and Charlayne Hunter-Gault.
-Despite popular perceptions of the Vineyard as "Hollywood East", the island is very low-key and quiet; celebrities go to the Vineyard to enjoy the atmosphere, and not to be seen.
-Locals tend to be protective of celebrity privacy, though recent coverage of celebrity sightings (most notably in the two local newspapers on the Island) has begun to erode that respect for privacy through more frequent reporting on celebrity sightings and famous visitors.
-In August 2014, both President Obama and Hillary Clinton planned to have overlapping visits to the island, where the presence of security details that create traffic challenges is becoming an annual affair.
+Other well-known celebrities who live on or have regularly visited the island: Lois Mailou Jones, David Letterman, Bill Murray, Tony Shalhoub, Quincy Jones, Ted Danson and wife Mary Steenburgen, Larry David, the Farrelly brothers, Meg Ryan, Chelsea Handler, Mike Wallace, and Walter Cronkite.
+Other regularly appearing celebrities include Spike Lee, Alan Dershowitz, Dan Aykroyd, James Belushi, Vernon Jordan, Diane Sawyer, Kenneth Cole, William Luers, and Charlayne Hunter-Gault.
+Despite popular perceptions of the Vineyard as "Hollywood East", the island is generally low-key and quiet.
+Locals tend to be protective of celebrity privacy, though local newspaper coverage sometime threatens the privacy.

-Many of the country's most affluent African-American families have enjoyed a century-old tradition of summering on the island.
-Concentrated primarily in and around the town of Oak Bluffs, and the East Chop area, these families have historically represented the black elite from Boston, Washington, D.C., and New York City.
-Today, affluent families from around the country have taken to the Vineyard, and the community is known as a popular summer destination for judges, physicians, business executives, surgeons, attorneys, writers, politicians, and professors.
-The historic presence of African-American residents in Oak Bluffs resulted in its Town Beach being pejoratively called "The Inkwell", a nickname which was reappropriated as an emblem of pride.
-The Inkwell (1994), directed by Matty Rich, dealt with this close-knit Vineyard community.
+Many affluent African-American families have enjoyed a century-old tradition of summering on the island.
+The community is known as a popular summer destination for judges, physicians, business executives, surgeons, attorneys, writers, politicians, and professors.
+Town Beach was pejoratively called "The Inkwell", a nickname which was reappropriated as an emblem of pride.
+The Inkwell (1994), directed by Matty Rich, deals with this close-knit Vineyard community.
 The Run&Shoot Filmworks Martha's Vineyard African-American Film Festival, held every second week in August, highlights the works of independent and established filmmakers from across the globe.
 This annual event draws attendees from all across the world.